jedrichards/fla-text-processor-jsfl/README.md

 - JSFL scripts can be executed from the command line in OSX via `open myscript.jsfl`.
 This will open Flash if it isn't already and run the script.
 - There is no way to pass parameters from the command line into the JSFL script, so an external tool will need to modify the JSFL script directly before it is run if dynamic values need to be passed in.
 - On OSX JSFL scripts understand file paths in the format `file:///absolute/path/to/myfile`.
-- On OSX Flash will expose in its Commands menu any JSFL scripts it finds in the following location `Macintosh\ HD/Users/{username}/Library/Application\ Support/Adobe/Flash\ CS5.5/en_US/Configuration/Commands/`.
+- On OSX Flash will expose in its Commands menu any JSFL scripts it finds in the following location `/Users/{username}/Library/Application\ Support/Adobe/Flash\ CS5.5/en_US/Configuration/Commands`.

 ### FLA structure